 Make sure that event attendees have easy access to trash cans and recycling bins.
 To obtain additional recycling bins for your event, include on your Event Logistics Request webform.

-Now that Monterey Institute students are used to bringing their own cup for Student Council Social Hours, they can easily bring a cup to your event as well.
+Now that MIIS students are used to bringing their own cup for Student Council Social Hours, they can easily bring a cup to your event as well.
 Not only will your event then produce less waste, but you will also save money by not purchasing disposable cups.

 Don’t forget to turn off any lights or electronic equipment once you are done using them.